uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Canada’s public commemoration initiative

-The Commission takes note of the federal government’s own national commemoration initiative, which was described as an “expression of reconciliation” when it was publicly<!--x-->
-announced at the Atlantic National Event in 2011.
+The Commission takes note of the federal government’s own national commemoration initiative, which was described as an “expression of reconciliation” when it was publicly <!-- page 342 -->announced at the Atlantic National Event in 2011.
 It is a specially commissioned stainedglass window entitled _Giniigaaniimenaaning_ or _Looking Ahead_, designed by Métis artist Christi Belcourt.
 Its two-sided imagery depicts the history of the residential schools, the cultural resilience of Aboriginal peoples, and hope for the future.
 The window was permanently installed in the Centre Block of the federal parliament buildings, and unveiled in a dedication ceremony on November 26, 2012.[^221]